NCIP/caarray/README.txt

 To import the caArray into Eclipse, simply invoke File->Import, then select General->Existing Projects into Workspace.
 In the resulting dialog box, select the "choose root directory" option and point it at the base directory of the caArray checkout.

+You must install the IvyDE plugin, which is required for Ivy integration.

-We recommend using the JEE distribution of Eclipse with the following plugins:
+We also recommend using the JEE distribution of Eclipse with the following plugins:
 - Subversive or Subclipse (for Subversion integration)
 - Checkstyle
 - PMD
-- IvyDE (for Ivy integration)

 The Checkstyle and PMD plugins should then be configured to use the caArray rulesets (see static analysis section).